Blubein is launching its Nutraceutical D2C line of products | www.lokmattimes.com

 Blubein is launching its Nutraceutical D2C line of products

-New Delhi (India), April 1: Blubein is launching its Nutraceutical D2C line of products formulated to support overall health ...
+New Delhi [India], March 31 (/PNN): Blubein is launching its Nutraceutical D2C line of products formulated to support overall ...

-New Delhi (India), April 1: Blubein is launching its Nutraceutical D2C line of products formulated to support overall health and wellness.
+New Delhi [India], March 31 (/PNN): Blubein is launching its Nutraceutical D2C line of products formulated to support overall health and wellness.
 With over 23 years of pharmaceutical expertise, the supplements are developed and backed by highly qualified scientists, ensuring the highest level of quality and efficacy.

 Blubein manufactures its products in FDA-registered facilities and GMP-regulated labs which are certified by the WHO, this guarantees that all of the company's products are made to the highest possible standards of purity.